 CTIN 101 Fundamentals of Procedural Media - 2 units (GAME, GMAD, GMDS, GMAN)*

+Get started in game design.
 This course is an introduction to the procedural nature of interactive media and the computer's unique ability to execute rules.
 This course is not focused on learning a specific programming language, but to help the future game designer, 3D modeler, interactive writer, or software engineer to become procedurally literate.

 Taught by Peter Brinson